prof18/marcogomiero.com/content/posts/2024/kmp-ci-android.md

 > - Part 4: How to publish a Kotlin Multiplatform macOS app on App Store with GitHub Actions - *Coming soon*

-It's been almost a year since I started working on [FeedFlow](https://www.feedflow.dev/), a RSS Reader available on Android, iOS, and macOS, built with Jetpack Compose for the Android app, Compose Multiplatform for the desktop app, and SwiftUI for the iOS app.
+It's been almost a year since I started working on [FeedFlow](https://www.feedflow.dev/), an RSS Reader available on Android, iOS, and macOS, built with Jetpack Compose for the Android app, Compose Multiplatform for the desktop app, and SwiftUI for the iOS app.

 To be faster and "machine-agnostic" with the deployments, I decided to have a CI (Continuous Integration) on GitHub Actions to quickly deploy my application to all the stores (Play Store, App Store for iOS and macOS, and on GitHub release for the macOS app).

-Today, I decided to start a series of posts dedicated to setting up a CI for deploying a Kotlin Multiplatform app on Google Play, Apple App Store for iOS and macOS, and on GitHub releases for distributing a macOS app outside the App Store.
+Today, I'm starting a series of posts about the topic.

-In this post, I will show how to deploy a Kotlin Multiplatform Android app on Google Play.
-To keep up to date, you can check out the other instances of the series in the index above or follow me on [Mastodon](https://androiddev.social/@marcogom) or [Twitter](https://twitter.com/marcoGomier).
+In this post, I will show how to deploy a Kotlin Multiplatform Android app to Google Play.
+To keep up to date, you can check out the other posts of the series in the index above or follow me on [Mastodon](https://androiddev.social/@marcogom) or [Twitter](https://twitter.com/marcoGomier).

 ## Triggers

-A trigger is necessary to trigger the GitHub Action.
+A trigger is necessary to start the GitHub Action.
 I've decided to trigger a new release when I add a tag that ends with the platform name, in this case, `-android`.
 So, for example, a tag would be `0.0.1-android`.

 ```yml
 on: